nsrr/chat-documentation/pages/psg-data-guide/3-20-condensed-data-dictionary.md

 - `QuAir    =  3, 4, 5`
 - `QuCan    =  3, 4, 5`
 - `QuAbdo   =  3, 4, 5`
-- `QuChest  =  3, 4, 5 R`
+- `QuChest  =  3, 4, 5`
 - `RespEvPr =  0`
 - `ApnHypPr =  0`

 The “Qu-“ grades use a scale of 1 to 5  which are applied to each signal to grade the proportion of sleep time that the signal was easily scorable and mostly artifact free.
 Signals with grades 1 or 2 mean that the signal was of poor quality for as much as 50% of the sleep period.
 Since apneas require a good thermistry signal, the QuAir =1 or =2 identifies studies where apnea vs hypopnea distinction is unreliable.
 Since central apneas require visualization of effort on two bands, the QuAbdo and QuChest =1 or =2 identifies studies where central events may be poorly distinguished from obstructives.

-RespEvPr and ApnHypPr also provide information on the overall ability of the scorer to detect respiratory evens and to distinguish Apnea vs Hypopnea events, respectively.
+RespEvPr and ApnHypPr also provide information on the overall ability of the scorer to detect respiratory events and to distinguish Apnea vs Hypopnea events, respectively.

 <hr class="soften" style="margin-top: 20px;margin-bottom: 20px;"/>